baf57/Xournalpp_FlyPie/README.md

 Install [Input Remapper](https://github.com/sezanzeb/input-remapper) and bind `Shift + Ctrl + Super + plusminus` to one of the buttons.

-## Features
-I will add this in the future

 ## TODO
-* Features in README
 * Make a more concise installation method